 The Club Sports program consists of over 20 recognized student organizations established to promote common sport and/or recreation-related interests.
-Sports such as soccer, rugby, lacrosse, and even Quidditch have been founded, organized, and maintained by volunteer student leaders.
-Many clubs compete at the regional and even national level against other university club teams.
+Clubs such as soccer, rugby, lacrosse, and even Quidditch have been founded, organized, and maintained by volunteer student leaders.
+Many clubs compete at regional and even national levels against other university club teams.

-Outdoor Recreation is a multi-faceted program consisting of six components: Trips, Workshops, the Climbing Center, Equipment rental, Bearkat Camp (a four day, three night experience for incoming freshman), and the Challenge Program at University Camp.
+Outdoor Recreation is a multi-faceted program consisting of six components: Trips, Workshops, the Climbing Center, Equipment Rental, Bearkat Camp, and the Challenge Program at University Camp.

 Recreational Sports hosts several special events and activities throughout the school year.
-Past activities have included Sammypalooza, Bearkat Breakout, RecFest, FitFest, Earth Week, and more.
+Past activities have included Sammypalooza, RecFest, FitFest, Earth Week, and more.
 Most programs are offered free of charge to SHSU students.
 Employment is also available in numerous student roles throughout the department.
 Part-time positions are available for over 300 students annually in the areas of facility supervision, fitness instruction, aquatics, marketing, and intramural officiating.
 Students can visit Jobs4Kats for a list of available positions.

-More detailed information may be found at recsports.shsu.edu or by visiting the main office in RSC 162.
-Information may also be obtained by calling 936-294-1985.
+More detailed information may be found at recsports.shsu. edu, at 936-294-3658, or by visiting the main office in RSC 162.